Ottoman architecture: Stone carving

 In the early 18th century, around the Tulip Period, diverse new floral motifs were added to the decorative repertoire of buildings.
 These can be found in carved reliefs, employed most prolifically on the façades of fountains and sebils, which became common types of monuments commissioned during this century.
 The motifs include flowers, fruits, garlands, and rosettes, as well as designs developed from the hatayî style previously used for painted decoration.

-With the advent of the Ottoman Baroque in the mid 18th century, Ottoman stone carving borrowed motifs directly from the relief ornamentation in French Rococo architecture, including acanthus leaves, shells, baroque moldings, and mixtilinear arch forms.
+With the advent of the Ottoman Baroque in the mid 18th century, Ottoman stone carving borrowed motifs directly from the relief ornamentation of French Rococo architecture, including acanthus leaves, shells, baroque moldings, and mixtilinear arch forms.
 Although many novelties were introduced, one traditional feature that continued throughout this period were the calligraphic inscriptions placed in panels over gates, in friezes, and in other prominent locations.

+Houses

+Beyond the architecture of Ottoman royal palaces, vernacular house architecture varied greatly across the Ottoman Empire according to regional climates, geography, and existing architectural traditions.
+The style of house or private mansion (konak) most commonly associated with the Ottoman period is found mainly in central and western Anatolia, in Istanbul, and in the Balkan peninsula.
+This type has foundations or a ground floor built in stone or brick, above which are one or two stories built in timber frame with other materials as infill, and a sloping roof.
+The upper floor, built in lighter materials, could accommodate more windows and its rooms could project over the street below.
+The most characteristic feature of the floor plan is a central hall or salon (the sofa or hayat) through which other rooms could be accessed.
+The exact configuration varied; for example, the main hall could be a long room with a single axis and smaller rooms around the sides, or it could be "T"-shaped or cross-shaped with other rooms occupying the corners.